 The station has a set of PMR radios (walkie talkies) for use at the K2B and other outdoor events.
 Around the hospital we use the superb Vocera units to communicate with each other.
 These utilise the NHS WiFi system and enable us to set up a three way communications link with our studio.

 During 2016, The National Lottery Awards for All Scheme donated almost £7,300 to equip us with new Tieline IP Audio Codecs, an intelligent 4G aerial and IP (internet) telephones.
-These will enable instant two way communications with our Outside Broadcast units, meaning even more LIVE broadcasts to the hospital!
+These enable instant two way communications with our Outside Broadcast units, meaning even more LIVE broadcasts to the hospital!